TCFD Initiatives

 Response Strategy

-In this quantitative analysis, even though the calculations are based on GHG emissions from 2020, we confirmed that the measures our group is already taking to reduce GHG emissions in the supply chain will effectively curb future increases in purchase costs.
+In this quantitative analysis, even though the calculations are based on Scope3 (Category 1) emissions from 2023, we confirmed that the measures our group is already taking to reduce GHG emissions in the supply chain will effectively curb future increases in purchase costs.
 As part of the current initiatives, efforts are being made to rationalize logistics with focus on reducing waiting times for entry into logistics centers.
 Specially, measures such as utilizing reservation systems for truck arrivals, reevaluating inbound cargo volume control, and other related adjustments aim to reduce waiting times for incoming shipments, resulting in potential GHG emission reduction effects.
 We have stated to conceptualize Scope3 with the aim of building a strong, sustainable supply chain and reducing GHG emissions, besides expanding our own initiatives, we are actively working to streamline the entire chain in collaboration with all levels of the company.

 Impact of Increased Weather-Related Disasters Due to Climate Change on Business Locations